 During exam periods, students take Adderall more often than ever to sustain their brain energy.
 One pill after the other, tolerance can build up.
 And since there’s a need to satisfy the need to have laser-like focus, there’s a chance that the student will increase the dosage.
 After the exams, the student is on the brink of addiction and withdrawal symptoms sets in.
-One reason why you shouldn’t use Adderall as a smart drug or a supplement.
+So is Adderall a nootropic?
+It shouldn’t be a choice in the first place.

 Imagine, for such little effect, the price to pay is too high.
 The proportion of risks and benefits doesn’t lean favorably to the academic standing of a person.
 Although there would be a positive result at first, the bad side of Adderall will soon unleash on its takers.